Dimension-agnostic inference using cross U-statistics: One-sample Gaussian covariance testing

 \end{proposition} The above result later yields dimension-agnostic inference in Proposition~\ref{Proposition: Uniform type I and II error control of the covariance test}.
 Proposition~\ref{Proposition: BE bound for T2} shows that the studentized statistic~$T_{\mathrm{cov}}$ has a Gaussian limiting distribution as $m_1 \rightarrow \infty$.
 Similar to Theorem~\ref{Theorem: unconditional BE Bound}, this asymptotic guarantee is independent of the assumption on $d$ and $m_2$.
 Furthermore its convergence rate is of the same order as the usual sum of i.i.d.~random variables.
 In contrast, we note that the Berry--Esseen bound for $U_{\mathrm{cov}}$ \citep{cai2013optimal}:

 converges to zero much slower than our bound~(\ref{Eq: BE bound for T2}) and also depends on $d$.
-In this regard, we expect that our approach via sample-splitting has better finite-sample type I error control than the test proposed by \cite{cai2013optimal}.
-We also note that the class of distributions $\mathcal{P}_{0,n,\mathrm{cov}}$ referenced above is similarly considered in \cite{chen2010tests} for testing covariance matrices and it includes $P_0 \equiv N(0,1)$ as an example.
+At this point, it is unknown whether bound~(\ref{Eq: BE bound for U2}) can be improved by a refined analysis.
+Nevertheless, it is crucial to assume $d \rightarrow \infty$ for the asymptotic normality of $U_{\mathrm{cov}}$.
+Our approach, in contrast, does not put any assumption on $d$, and thus it is valid under a more general asymptotic regime of $(n,d)$ than \cite{cai2013optimal}.
+We also note that the class of distributions $\mathcal{P}_{0,d,\mathrm{cov}}$ is similarly considered in \cite{chen2010tests} for testing covariance matrices and it includes $P_{0} \equiv N(0,1)$ as an example.